VEXtraterrestrial-Dawgs/2020-rise-above/notes/2020-10-14 Meeting Notes.md

 **Arm Scoring:**
 - Weight: Should be lightweight to make it easier to lift.
 - Strength: Should be able to lift a riser.
-- Mounting Height: How high would the arm have to be mounted in order to stack three risers?
+- Mounted Height: How tall would the robot have to be after the arm is mounted in order to stack three risers?
 - Protrusion from Base (at peak): How long does the arm have to protrude from the base?

 **Claw Scoring:**